MicrosoftDocs/defender-docs/exposure-management/exposure-insights-overview.md

 - **Metric score drop events**: These events are issued with there's a decrease of at least 2% in metric score (exposure grew by 2%) since yesterday.
 - **Initiative score drop events**: These events are issued when there's a decrease of at least 2% in initiative score since yesterday.
+- **New Initiave event**: These events are issued when a new inititave is available in MSEM.

 On the **Events** page for an initiative, you can view and filter events.